 In outline, our real analysis and abstract algebra qualifying requirements may be fulfilled by passing the year-long course sequences in analysis and algebra with sufficient grades.
-As an alternate option the course work can be replaced (or remedied) by passing annually offered exams as well, and the graduate committee may count additional course work in borderline situations.
-The candidacy examination will focus entirely on the proposed research area, and aims to provide the students with a headstart into the subsequent dissertation topic.
+As an

 As a result of these adjustments we expect all students to complete their degree in under six years.
 Faculty committees are also currently considering curricular options that are more closely tailored to students with interests in applied mathematics.
 The effort reflects our commitment to existing and newly emerging interdisciplinary areas in mathematics - both at the level of faculty hiring and graduate education.